HL7/cql-ig/input/pages/conformance.md

 2. Top level expressions in CQL libraries **SHALL** return either CQL-defined types that map to FHIR types (as defined in 2.19), or FHIR resource types, optionally with profile designations
 3. Tuple types are represented in FHIR as a `parameter` that has parts corresponding to the elements of the tuple type.
 List types are represented in FHIR as a `parameter` that has a cardinality of 0..*.
 4. Libraries used in computable artifacts **SHALL** use the `parameter` element to identify input parameters as well as the type of all top-level expressions as output parameters.
-5. Libraries used in computable artifacts **SHALL** use the `dataRequirement` element to identify any retrieves present in the CQL:
+5. Libraries used in computable artifacts **SHALL** use the `dataRequirement` element to identify any retrieves present in the CQL, according to the following mapping:

 |Retrieve Element|DataRequirement Element|
 |---|---|